LunarEclipse112/lunareclipse/_book/01-Guerrilla.md

 ```

-Although the course above is organized properly it has allot of missing items like missing code chunks due to running code and changes to data in Rmarkdown instead of individual scripts.
+Although the course above is organized properly it has allot of missing items like missing code chunks due to running code from a different server and changes to data in Rmarkdown files instead of individual scripts.
 Note that it also consists of 3 projects, not just one.
-This means that it has more depth in comparison to a single project, and as said before, more depth creates more chaos.
+This means that it has more depth in comparison to a single project, and more depth creates more chaos.